 Types of Narcissistic Personality Disorder

-- Grandiose narcissism: This is also thought of as overt narcissism or classic narcissism.
+Grandiose narcissism is also thought of as overt narcissism or classic narcissism.
 This type of person appears boastful, arrogant, and self-important, seeking praise, attention, and validation.

-- Vulnerable narcissism: This is a form that may also be considered covert or fragile narcissism.
+Vulnerable narcissism is a form that may also be considered covert or fragile narcissism.
 These people may be quiet, shy, or reserved, especially when insecure and upset.
 They may appear moody, needy, and brooding.

-- Communal narcissism: These people may appear, on the surface, to be humble, selfless, and generous.
+People with communal narcissism may appear to be humble, selfless, and generous on the surface.
 Their validation and attention come from the appearance of being kind and giving.

 Why Are Narcissists Dangerous?